 Example:

-This £32,430 is the amount on which tax rates will apply.
+The £32,430 is the income that will be taxed by applying the bands.
 Knowing how to calculate taxable salary is easy once you understand this.

 Step 2: Apply Tax Bands